HydraKinomno/GLink-Social/README.md

 Note: PHP 7 and 8 should run it, idk about other stuff.

-https://ubuntu.com/server/docs/databases-mysql (I tested it on Ubuntu 23.10 and Fedora 39, php-mysql must be installed for myphpadmin)
+https://ubuntu.com/server/docs/databases-mysql (I tested it on an android phone..)

 1. Download myphpadmin and put it in the myphpadmin folder, https://www.phpmyadmin.net/